sheremetyev/tests.js/README.md

        1       3      14
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This tests executes `wc` command, sends string `one two three` to its stdin and
+This test executes `wc` command, sends string `one two three` to its stdin and
 checks the output of the program.

-Output will look like this:
+When the test is run you should see something like

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 ✓  /path/to/tests/wc.test: 9ms